Aspen boys basketball holds on against Basalt, stays unbeaten in early season

 Marlon Nelson had a huge game for BHS on Tuesday, scoring a game-high 16 points.
 Wish Moore chipped in 14 points while Alberto Alvarez scored 11 points.

-Basalt, which next plays Saturday at home against Grand Valley, hopes to move on from the “morale victories” and start getting more actual wins in the win column.
+Basalt, which next plays Saturday at home against Grand Valley, hopes to move on from the “moral victories” and start getting more actual wins in the win column.

 “They are past that point, which is a really good thing,” Hunter said.
 “We are close to turning it around.
 I think we need to execute a little bit better and keep a little more focus throughout the 32 minutes on both ends and I think we’ll be OK.”